 5 Signs You Have Relationship Chemistry With Your Partner

-Now that we have an idea of the types of relationship chemistry, what are the actual signs that you have one or more kinds of chemistry with your partner?
+What are the actual signs of chemistry between a man and a woman and/or between the whole spectrum of genders?
 How do you know that that all-elusive, often indefinable spark is present and being nurtured by both of you?
-Again, there’s no one, exact way to determine that you do or do not have this chemistry, but there are certain signs you could look out for.
-Here are some ways that illustrate that you do, indeed, have relationship chemistry with your partner.
+Again, there’s no one, exact way to determine that you do or do not have this chemistry.
+You can take chemistry in a relationship test but it’s important to be mindful of certain signs of it too.
+Here are some ways that illustrate that you do, indeed, have good chemistry with another person.

 1. You look forward to seeing them at the end of the day

-This is especially important in long-term romantic relationships where relationship chemistry can wither over time and you’re left mulling over the types of chemistry in a relationship, and whether you still have it.
-Keeping up with a relationship is as hard, if not harder than keeping up with the Kardashians.
-So pay attention to the small things – the molecules of relationship chemistry.
+This is especially important in long-term relationships where chemistry as well as emotional connection, can wither over time.
+Keeping up with a romantic relationship is as hard, if not harder than keeping up with the Kardashians.
+So, pay attention to the small things – the molecules of relationship chemistry.

 2. You feel good when you’re with them

-An important question to ask yourself in any relationship is, how do you feel when you’re with them?
-In a toxic relationship or a subtly abusive relationship, you’ll feel anxious or unsure of yourself when you’re around them, even if you haven’t acknowledged it to yourself yet.
+An important question to ask yourself in any relationship is, how do you both feel around one another?
+In a toxic relationship or a subtly abusive one, you’ll feel anxious or unsure of yourself when you’re around your partner.
+In a healthy relationship, where the relationship chemistry is present with the touch of personal growth, you’ll be happy and safe with each other.
+This is one of the most intense chemistry signs there is.

 Mind you, this doesn’t mean you’ll never disagree or fight.
 It doesn’t even mean you’ll be together forever.
-But for the duration that you are together, even the thought of them will bring a smile to your face, even when you’re beyond the early stages of relationship infatuation, when they can do no wrong.
+But for the duration that you are together, even the thought of them will bring a smile to your face, even when you’re beyond the early stages of relationship infatuation where it seems like they can do no wrong.

 3. Your sex life is fun and energetic

-“I find that laughing and being silly in bed is one of my favorite things in a relationship,” confesses Amina, a 33-year-old landscape designer.
-“Every romance novel I’ve ever read talks about how things get really intense and serious when people are passionate, but the humor and good energy a person brings to sex and intimacy just makes me happier.”
+“I find that laughing and being silly in bed is one of my favorite things in a relationship.
+That’s how I define sexual chemistry,” confesses Amina, a 33-year-old landscape designer, “Every romance novel I’ve ever read talks about how things get really intense and serious when people are passionate, but the humor and good energy a person brings to sex and intimacy just makes me happier.”
+This is one of the relationship chemistry examples that portray how a strong, fulfilling sexual connection can mean different things to different people.

 4. There is intimacy and warmth

-Sex is important, but your intimacy beyond the bedroom (and other rooms) counts as relationship chemistry too.
-To me, intimacy is a giant, knotted, woolly ball of touch, trust, laughter, tears, words, and silence.
-And somewhere within these knots, we find overlapping circles with a handful of people.
+Sex is important, but your intimacy beyond the bedroom (and other rooms) counts too and is probably one of the most intense chemistry signs there is.
+To me, intimacy is a giant, knotted, wooly ball of touch, trust, laughter, tears, words, and silence.
+And somewhere within these knots, we find overlapping circles with a handful of people whom we have an emotional connection with.

 5. There is immense trust between you

-Trust is the bedrock of any successful relationship and can be one of the definitive factors in the compatibility vs chemistry debate.
+Trust is the bedrock of any successful relationship and can be one of the definitive relationship chemistry examples.
 When you’re mulling over what is more important in a relationship – chemistry or compatibility – think about how much you trust the person in question.

 Trust in a relationship isn’t just about fidelity and being faithful, but also about trusting them enough to be vulnerable and open with them.
-You’re only truly yourself in a relationship when you trust someone to see you and accept you as you are, while also challenging you to grow and be better.
-Relationship chemistry could be undeniable on every level, but without trust, or if trust is broken, it’s difficult to sustain that chemistry or even continue to trust the chemistry itself.
+There could be intense chemistry signs on every level, but without trust, or if trust is broken, it’s difficult to sustain a connection.

 Maybe you have some types of chemistry in a relationship, but not others, and you’re okay with that.
 Maybe you’ve got tremendous physical chemistry, but not much in terms of an emotional or intellectual bond.
 Would that mean you’ve got chemistry but no compatibility?
 Not necessarily.

 Relationship chemistry is determined by all involved partners’ willingness to be open, empathetic, and vulnerable to one another.
-While some forms of relationship chemistry can be instantaneous, forming an intimate bond and sustaining it requires friendship, understanding, and kindness.
+While some forms of relationship chemistry can be instantaneous, forming an intimate emotional connection and sustaining it requires spending time on friendship, understanding, and kindness.

 Chemistry is important in a relationship, but should not be mistaken for physical attraction alone.
 It is difficult to say whether chemistry can be created over time, but it certainly requires work to keep it going over a long period of time.

-There is no definitive time period for lasting relationship chemistry.
-While physical chemistry can change or even fizzle out over time, there are ways to resuscitate it, as with emotional and intellectual chemistry.
-However, chemistry cannot be forced, so if there comes a time where the spark is simply gone, it might be time to rethink the relationship.
+There is no definitive period for lasting relationship chemistry between two people.
+While physical chemistry can change or even fizzle out over time, there are ways to resuscitate it just like recreating the honeymoon phase in a relationship.
+As is with emotional and intellectual chemistry.
+However, chemistry cannot be forced, so if there comes a time when the spark is simply gone, it might be time to rethink the relationship.